aimhubio/aim/README.md

 # Overview

-Aim helps you to compare 1000s of training runs at once through its framework-agnostic python SDK and performant UI
+Aim helps you to compare 1000s of training runs at once through its framework-agnostic python SDK and performant UI.

 While using Aim SDK you create a Session object.
 It handles the tracking of metrics and parameters.

-When the training code is instrumented with Aim SDK's [Python Library](#python-library) and ran, Aim creates the `.aim` repository in your specified path and stores the data.
+When the training code is instrumented with Aim SDK's [Python Library](#sdk-specifications) and ran, Aim creates the `.aim` repository in your specified path and stores the data.
 Otherwise the data is created and stored in working directory.

 Additionally, Aim SDK also gives you flexibility to: